jordantaylor/Overlay/README.md

 # overlay

+Functionality left to be implemented:
+- Save overlay to png, save at current zoom level (jordan)
+- Save files for waypoints, save file button (andres)
+- Page for loading tifs with saved waypoints (harrison)
+- Display useful error instead of crash on loading tif without gps (jordan)
+- pyinstaller, how to handle installing python first, script to install gdal (andres)
+- program needs to start in fullscreen (kevin)
+- improve ui aesthetics
+- any error checking that can be conceived of
+- verification of the computed gridlines within margins of error

 pyqt5 python application for rendering an overlay for an uploaded .tif orthomosaic with google maps like controls

 run with 'python Main.py' from src/overlay/